DFE-Digital/Enterprise-Security-Architecture/Briefing-Notes/BRF-SEC001 - Securing PaaS and SaaS.md

+# Access controls and security considerations for SaaS and PaaS

+| Category: Architecture principles
 ---
-Category: Architecture principles
-Expires: 2022-07-01
+| Expires: 2022-07-01
-Domain: Security
+| Domain: Security
-References: Authentication Principles **(PRI-SEC001)**
+| References: Authentication Principles **(PRI-SEC001)**
 ---

 # Briefing Notes - Access controls and security considerations for SaaS and PaaS